wxinix/cpp-explained/src/primitive/CharTypes_StringLiteralCat.md

   const char* my_string = "Hello,World";

   ```
-> It's a good practice to include whitespace between adjacent string literals for better readability and maintainability of your code.
+> It's a good practice to include whitespace between adjacent string literals for better readability and maintainability.

 ### *Compile time concatenation*
 The concatenation happens at compile-time, not at runtime, which means it has no performance overhead.